 My research seeks to advance population health and the policies and institutions that support it through the use of rigorous research methods to address emerging questions on the role of several public health actors in meeting the social determinants of health.
 Specifically, my area of research focuses broadly on three anchor institutions that contribute to population health and equity: a) state and local public health departments; b) hospitals; and c) primary care providers.
 My research has leveraged the implementation of several policy reforms including the Patient Protection and Affordable Care Act (ACA) and other policies, to understand how these three key actors contribute to advancing population health and health equity, alone and through their intersection.

-I have a number of peer-reviewed publications in each of these areas, and many working papers that will be submitted to high-impact peer-reviewed journals in the near future
+I have a number of peer-reviewed publications in each of these areas.

 Most of my research has used a mixed-methods approach including primary qualitative data collection and secondary data such as administrative claims (e.g., all-payer claims data, Medicaid, and private health insurance), Centers for Medicare & Medicaid Services hospital financial data, local health department data from the National Association of County and City Health Officials Profile Study, American Community Survey, and other large databases.